cloudwalk/android-misc-loglibrary/README.md

 1. Rebuild the `release` variant based on a tag or commit of your choice.
 2. Run task: `gradle publishToMavenLocal`

-Local publishing within this repository is actually set to publish the `release` build variant only.
+Local publishing within this repository is actually set to use the `release` build variant only.

 ## Development notes